bhupender0415/InfoGraph_ESP32_Web_Data_Visualization/readme.md

-## InfoGraph: ESP32 Web Data Visualization Overview
+## InfoGraph: ESP32 Web Data Visualization

 This project utilizes an ESP32 microcontroller to monitor temperature and humidity data and send it to a MySQL server via PHP scripts.
 The data is then displayed on a dynamic webpage.